 Customary food activities

-Food prepared and served on marae for customary activities such as tangi is outside the scope of the Food Act 2014, and will not be regulated because the food isn’t sold or traded.
+Food prepared and served on marae for customary activities such as tangi is outside the scope of the Food Act 2014.
+This means you do not have to register and follow a food safety plan or programme for these activities.
+This is because the food is not sold or traded.

-MPI has developed a marae food safety guide that contains more information on food safety and an explanation of tikanga in this context.
+We've prepared marae food safety guide that has more information on food safety and an explanation of tikanga in this context.

-When you do have to comply with the Act
+When you do have to register under the Food Act

 Who to contact

-If you have questions about marae food, email email@example.com
+If you have questions about marae food safety requirements, email email@example.com